 When stomach acid backs up into your oesophagus — a condition called heartburn or acid reflux — you may feel a burning pain in the middle of your chest.
 It often occurs after meals or at night.

 Most people find relief by avoiding the foods and beverages that trigger their symptoms and/or by taking over-the-counter antacids or other medications that reduce stomach acid production and inflammation of the oesophagus.
-But some cases of GERD require stronger treatment, such as medication or surgery.
+But some cases of GORD require stronger treatment, such as medication or fundoplication surgery.

 Gallstones are hard deposits that form in your gallbladder — a small, pear-shaped sack that stores and secretes bile for digestion.
 Gallstones can form when there’s too much cholesterol or waste in your bile, or if your gallbladder doesn’t empty properly.

 When gallstones block the ducts leading from your gallbladder to your intestines, they can cause sharp pain in your upper-right abdomen.
-Medications sometimes dissolve gallstones, but if that doesn’t work, the next step is surgery to remove the gallbladder.
+Medications sometimes dissolve gallstones, but if that doesn’t work, the next step is gallbladder removal surgery.